 Phone Interview Tip #3: Read the Job Description or Job Advertisement

 Reviewing the job advertisement and job description before the phone call can prepare the candidate for the interview.
-Inside the job description and the job advertisement are key requirements and soft skills for the position.
-The job description may say particular keywords like “adaptability” or “technical skills” that can be assistive in guiding the interview session.
+Inside the job description and the job, advertisements are key requirements and soft skills for the position.
+The job description may say particular keywords like “adaptability” or “technical skills” to guide the interview session.

 As a candidate, it’s important to refer to job experiences that display these key skills, characteristics, and core competencies.
 Prepare work scenarios that are ready to be shared when the interviewer asks behavioral interview questions.
-Behavioral interview questions begin with “Tell me about a time..” and should be answered by expressing a work situation, a work task that needed to be completed, a work action that the interviewee took, and the result of that action.
+Behavioral interview questions begin with “Tell me about a time” and should be answered by expressing a work situation.
+Or a work task that needed to be completed and a work action that the interviewee took.
+Then the result of that action.
 The answer should be 90-seconds in length.

 Phone Interview Tip #4: Know the Company

-A hiring manager is likely to ask qualifying questions to the interviewer that contain references to what the company does or what the company provides.
-It’s helpful to be familiar with what the company objectives are in order to be proactive in the phone interview.
+A hiring manager is likely to ask the interviewer qualifying questions that contain references to what the company does or what the company provides.
+It’s helpful to be familiar with what the company objectives are to be proactive in the phone interview.

 As a candidate, it’s important to ask yourself these key questions about the company: